microsoft/azure-boards-vscode/README.md

 To install the extension with the latest version of Visual Studio Code (version 1.30.0 is the latest as of this writing), bring up the Visual Studio Code Command Palette (`F1`), type `install` and choose `Extensions: Install Extensions`.
 In the `Search Extensions in Marketplace` text box, type `azure boards`.
 Find the `Azure Boards` extension published by _Microsoft_ and click the `Install` button.
 Restart Visual Studio Code.

+## Mentioning work items in a commit message

+Clicking the mention icon on a work item within the extension automatically switches over to Source Control and adds the work item ID mention to the commit message.

+- Azure Repos: #[work item id]
+- GitHub.com: AB#[work item id]

+Note: GitHub Enterprise Server support for prefixing with AB# is on the backlog.

 ## Support

 Support for this extension is provided on our [GitHub Issue Tracker](https://github.com/microsoft/azure-boards-vscode/issues).
 You